Public Spaces Protection Orders (PSPOs)

 Rosslyn Rd, Ravensbourne Rd, Riverdale Rd, Ellesmere Rd, Arlington Road and parts of St Margarets Rd and Richmond Road are controlled by a Public Spaces Protection Order (PSPO).

-This PSPO order (pdf, 224 KB) impose various restrictions to the following activities around the BPAS Clinic in Rosslyn Road:
+This PSPO order (pdf, 2.9 MB) impose various restrictions to the following activities around the BPAS Clinic in Rosslyn Road:

 - Protesting, namely engaging in any act of approval or disapproval or attempted act of approval or disapproval, with respect to issues related to abortion services, by any means, including, without limitation, graphic, verbal or written means, and including, for the avoidance of doubt, any form of counselling or interaction with residents or BPAS clients on the street